How to recover MySQL when the HDD on an older Linux server fails

 We have put together a simple summary of the steps to recover not only data files but also MySQL data when your old server will no longer boot due to hard disk damage

-This time we will be recovering data from MySQL 3.23.58.
+This guide will show you how to recover data from MySQL 3.23.58.

-*Data recovery involves various factors, so please use this information as a reference only.
+*Please note that data recovery involves various factors, so this guide is for reference only.*

 Have your data recovered by a hard disk recovery company